Amazing Grace

 • Trusting God’s love even when life feels uncertain.

-• Believing His forgiveness is stronger than your regrets.
+• Believing His forgiveness is stronger than your mistakes and regrets.

 • Resting in His presence instead of striving to prove yourself.

-• Walking with Him daily and discovering peace, hope, and purpose along the way.
+• Walking with Him daily and discovering love, grace, peace, hope, and purpose along the way.

 Faith is the doorway into a new life, a life where you don’t have to carry the weight alone.
 It begins with simply saying, “Jesus, I believe You are who You say You are, and I want to know You.”